Keymasterkid/CrashWatch/README.md

 - Report a crash: Click the 🔄 reaction on the tracker message
 - The tracker will continue running until stopped or the bot is restarted
 - After a bot restart, the tracker will automatically recover and continue from where it left off
+- Commands are automatically registered when the bot joins new servers
+- Tracker status is shown in the embed (Active/Inactive/Error)
+- Offline time is automatically tracked and added when the bot reconnects

 ## Multi-Server Support